 Due dates will be announced on Blackboard, with a deadline of 11:59 PM (UMBC time) of the specified day, unless stated otherwise.
-Submission instructions will be provided for each assignment.
+Submission instructions will be provided with each assigned item.

-Every student will be granted 10 late days to use as needed throughout the course.
+Every student will be granted 7 late days to use as needed throughout the course.
 Each late day extends the deadline by 24 hours and does not influence the grade.
 Late days are not fractional - any extensions between 1 minute or 23 hours 59 minutes are all counted as 1 late day.
-The late days can be used for homework and project-related deadlines only.
-Late submissions turned in after all 10 late days have been exhausted will not be evaluated and will receive 0 points.
+The late days can be used for homework only.
+Late submissions turned in after all 7 late days have been exhausted will not be evaluated and will receive 0 points.
 Late days should be used as a contingency plan so that you have peace of mind during health issues, personal reasons, or emergencies.